-For more information about upcoming astronomical events and ESO's activities around these events please contact the ESO education and Public Outreach Department.
+For more information about upcoming astronomical events and ESO's activities around these events please contact the ESO Department of Communication.

 Information about important observations with telescopes at the ESO observatories at La Silla and Paranal are regularly published via ESO Press Releases.
 They may relate to all kinds of different astronomical objects, from comets to variable stars, and from supernovae to distant gamma-ray bursts.

 Information about these observations, observations with other telescopes, and major astronomical events is available on IAU Circulars, as communicated by observers and published by the IAU Central Bureau for Astronomical Telegrams (CBAT).
 Please note that new Circulars are only placed on the Web after they have been distributed by email to the regular subscribers.
 It may therefore happen that the most recent link below is not yet active.
 If so, try again later.

 On Tuesday, 2 July 2019, we invite you to witness darkness during the day as a total solar eclipse passes over ESO’s La Silla Observatory in Chile.
 Total solar eclipses are a rare phenomena — one occurs on average at any specific location every 360 years.
 For people watching a total solar eclipse in the path of totality, it is an experience of a lifetime.
 More information.

 Comet McNaught, the Great Comet of 2007, has been delighting those who have seen it with the unaided eye as a spectacular display in the evening sky.